Understanding Spousal Identity Theft and How It Happens

 2. Authentication messages from your bank: When you try to transfer money out of your account, your bank often sends an authentication message via text or email to verify the transfer.
 But if you didn’t initiate this request, it means that someone else did, such as your spouse.

 3. A sudden drop in credit score: If your spouse uses your identity to unlawfully open new credit card accounts without paying the bills, you’ll suffer the consequences.
-Once you notice a drop in your credit score, look into your credit history to find irregularities.
+Once you notice a drop in your credit score, check your history with the three major credit reporting agencies (Experian, Equifax, and TransUnion) to find irregularities.

 4. Unrecognized transactions on your bank statement: Every time you receive your bank statement, be sure to scrutinize each transaction.
 If you notice an unfamiliar transaction, contact your bank for proper investigation.